-Other than reimbursement of any out-of-pocket expenses incurred in connection with activities on Lakeshore's behalf such as identifying potential target businesses and performing due diligence on suitable business combinations, no compensation or fees of any kind, including finder's fees, consulting fees or other similar compensation, will be paid to the Sponsor, officers or directors, or to any of their respective affiliates, prior to or with respect to Lakeshore's initial business combination (regardless of the type of transaction that it is).
-Lakeshore's independent directors review on a quarterly basis all payments that were made to the Sponsor, officers, directors or Lakeshore's or their affiliates and are responsible for reviewing and approving all related party transactions as defined under Item 404 of Regulation S-K, after reviewing each such transaction for potential conflicts of interests and other improprieties.
+Other than reimbursement of any out-of-pocket expenses incurred in connection with activities on Lakeshore's behalf such as identifying potential target businesses and performing due diligence on suitable business combinations, no compensation or fees of any kind, including finder's fees, consulting fees or other similar compensation, was permitted to be paid to the Sponsor, officers or directors, or to any of their respective affiliates, prior to or with respect to Lakeshore's initial business combination.
+Lakeshore's independent directors reviewed on a quarterly basis all payments that were made to the Sponsor, officers, directors or Lakeshore's or their affiliates and were responsible for reviewing and approving all related party transactions as defined under Item 404 of Regulation S-K, after reviewing each such transaction for potential conflicts of interests and other improprieties.
 Total reimbursement paid to the Sponsor, officers or directors amounted to \$44,504 from January 6, 2021 (Inception) to September 30, 2022.
 The balance amount was nil at September 30, 2022.